Dagger categories via anti-involutions and positivity: Dagger categories

 that commutes with the forgetful functors to $\Cat$. \end{thm}

+There has been plenty of previous work on several notions of involutions on categories, mostly about covariant (sometimes op-monoidal) involutions.
+A partial list includes \cite{beggs, jacobs, egger, beninischenkelwoike, henriquespenneys, yau2020involutive, srinivasan2021dagger, srinivasan2023dagger, henriques2023}.
+Even though some of these references relate categories with weak involution to dagger categories, most references work with categories with more structure, such as (symmetric) monoidal or $\C$-linear categories.
+We think of our formulation of the relationship between anti-involutive categories and dagger categories as the most elementary relationship, which could be enhanced with more structure if so desired.
+In fact, the second author in \cite{luukthesis} obtains a (symmetric) monoidal version of this theorem.

-One of the key uses of this theorem is that it allows us to compute categories of dagger functors from ordinary functor categories together with information about the anti-involutions and the positivity notions.
+One of the key uses of our main theorem is that it allows us to compute categories of dagger functors from ordinary functor categories together with information about the anti-involutions and the positivity notions.